yukun-dong/how-to/Guideline-for-ARM-Support-Resource-Plugin’s-Unit-Test--E2E-Test.md

 E2E test path: *packages\cli\tests\e2e\<myResroucePluginName>\xxx.tests.ts*.
 (E2E test file must end with *.tests.ts*.)

-1. Create project with the plugin can generate arm template / provision / deploy successfully
+1. Create project with the plugin can generate ARM template / provision / deploy successfully
 1. Azure resource can be deployed to customized resource group
 1. Add resource /capability should work successfully: Resource plugin bicep files generation will differ when project has different active plugins.
 Add E2E test to test the generated bicep files and the provision result when with different plugins in the project.